awsdocs/amazon-redshift-management-guide/doc_source/managing-security-groups-console.md

    If the cluster security group is used by a cluster, you can't delete it\.
 The following example shows that `securitygroup1` is used by `examplecluster2`\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/security-group-delete-30.png)

-## Associating a Cluster Security Group with a Cluster<a name="security-group-associate"></a>
+## Associating a cluster security group with a cluster<a name="security-group-associate"></a>

-If you are on the EC2\-VPC platform, see [Managing VPC Security Groups for a Cluster](managing-vpc-security-groups.md) for more information about associating VPC security groups with your cluster\.
+If you are on the EC2\-VPC platform, see [Managing VPC security groups for a cluster](managing-vpc-security-groups.md) for more information about associating VPC security groups with your cluster\.
 We recommend that you launch your cluster in an EC2\-VPC platform\.
 However, you can restore an EC2\-Classic snapshot to an EC2\-VPC cluster using the Amazon Redshift console\.
-For more information, see [Restoring a Cluster from a Snapshot](managing-snapshots-console.md#snapshot-restore)\.
+For more information, see [Restoring a cluster from a snapshot](managing-snapshots-console.md#snapshot-restore)\.

 Each cluster you provision on the EC2\-Classic platform has one or more cluster security groups associated with it\.
 You can associate a cluster security group with a cluster when you create the cluster, or you can associate a cluster security group later by modifying the cluster\.
-For more information, see [Creating a Cluster by Using Launch Cluster](managing-clusters-console.md#create-cluster-task) and [To modify a cluster](managing-clusters-console.md#modify-cluster-task)\.
+For more information, see [Creating a cluster by using a launch cluster](managing-clusters-console.md#create-cluster-task) and [To modify a cluster](managing-clusters-console.md#modify-cluster-task)\.